jraysajulga/QuanTP/README.md

 ### Newest Update: Interactive plots for QuanTP (versions ≥ 1.1.0)

-2.21.19 - All plots can now be viewed via plotly for interactivity!
+2.21.19 - All plots can now be viewed via [Plotly](https://plot.ly/javascript/) for interactivity!
 Instructions for enabling this are [here](#interactive-viewer-instructions).
 ![interactive-viewer](assets/interactive-viewer.png)

 ---